François Ouzilleau

-François Ouzilleau (born 18 September 1984) is a French politician serving as mayor of Vernon since 2015.
-He has served as vice president of Seine Normandie Agglomération since 2020.
+François Ouzilleau (/fr/; born 18 September 1984) is a French politician who has served as mayor of Vernon since 2015.
+He has also served as a vice president of Seine Normandie Agglomération since 2020.
 He has been a member of the Regional Council of Normandy since 2016.

-In the 2022 legislative election, he was a candidate for the National Assembly in Eure's 5th constituency.
+In the 2022 legislative election, Ouzilleau was a candidate for the National Assembly in Eure's 5th constituency under the banner of La République En Marche!
+(LREM), but was defeated in the second round by Timothée Houssin of the National Rally (RN), with 49.3% of the vote.